metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 ## Cure

-Big teams / well organized / informed teams might be lucky.
+Big / well organized / informed teams might be lucky.
 They've probably enrolled a perfect designer &larr;&rarr; developer communication strategy to avoid this kind of extra cost and technical debt.

+Small teams can do three things:

+1. Acknowledge the problem.

-Small teams can do two things: 1.)
-Find a designer who code &mdash; there are plenty out there.
-Or 2.) involve the developer as early as possible in the design process to help the designer with feasibility tips.
+2. Find a designer who code &mdash; there are plenty out there.
+Or

+3. Involve the developer as early as possible in the design process to help the designer with feasibility tips.

 {% endmarkdown %}